 If you’ve been unable to work because of your disability since before you were 22, and your caregiver is either deceased or receiving benefits, you need to let the SSA know.
 Check “Yes” if this applies to you, and then enter your caregiver’s name and Social Security number in page five’s “Remarks” section.

 If you need help filling out disability forms, we recommend working with a disability lawyer.
-Applicants who work with a lawyer are three times more likely to win their case.
+Applicants who work with a lawyer are three times more likely to win their case at the hearing level.

 Atticus can help you connect with an experienced disability lawyer if you need help.
 There are no upfront costs — you only pay a lawyer if they win your case.
 Start with our 2-minute disability quiz, and one of our team members will reach out to talk about the next steps.